psi4/psi4/doc/sphinxman/source/scf.rst

   |cphf__solver_n_root|: Solve for N eigenvectors in each irreducible representation

   |cphf__solver_n_guess|: Use N guess vectors, this needs to be larger than the number of roots so that the lowest ones can be captured reliably.
-Default: 3
+Default within this context: 3

   |cphf__solver_min_subspace|: Minimum size of the subspace when collapsing.
-Default: 4

   |cphf__solver_max_subspace|: Maximum size of the subspace.
-Default: 18
+Default within this context: 12

 In case convergence problems are encountered during the Davidson procedure,